 ●Circulating insulin concentrations increase appropriately with hyperglycemia and increase hepatic and peripheral glucose uptake.

-However, insulin responses may be inappropriate in extremely low birth weight (ELBW) infants.
+●Poor insulin response – Insulin responses may be inappropriate in extremely low birth weight (ELBW) infants.
 In one study, 23 of 56 ELBW infants became hyperglycemic during intravenous glucose infusions that were incrementally increased to a maximum rate of 12 mg/kg per minute between days two and six of age .
 Baseline insulin levels were similar in hyperglycemic and euglycemic infants, but only 15 of 23 hyperglycemic infants had a normal insulin response.

 Stress — The stress response to critical illness with the release of counter regulatory hormones (eg, epinephrine and cortisol) may result in hyperglycemia, especially in preterm infants who require mechanical ventilation.
 There is limited evidence that increased severity of respiratory distress and medical acidosis requiring medical intervention (eg, administration of bicarbonate) is linked to an increased risk of hyperglycemia .
 The stress response also may be responsible for hyperglycemia occurring after surgery.
 In this setting, increased rates of fluid administration containing dextrose may also be a contributory factor.

-Drugs — Administration of certain drugs can result in hyperglycemia.
-Hyperglycemia is a common complication of glucocorticoid therapy, especially in ELBW infants .
-It also has been noted following phenytoin administration; the mechanism may be suppression of insulin release or insulin insensitivity .
+Drugs — Hyperglycemia is a common complication of glucocorticoid therapy, especially in ELBW infants .
+Hyperglycemia can also occur following administration of methylxanthines and phenytoin (the mechanism may be suppression of insulin release or insulin insensitivity) .

-Transient — Either paternal uniparental disomy of chromosome 6 or an unbalanced duplication of paternal chromosome 6 is present in the majority of cases of transient neonatal diabetes [22-26].
-Mutations of the imprinting gene ZAC/PLAG1, a transcriptional regulator of the type 1 receptor for pituitary adenylate cyclase-activating polypeptide, (an important regulator of insulin secretion), at chromosome 6q24 has been shown to be the major cause of neonatal transient DM [23-26].
+Transient — Either paternal uniparental disomy of chromosome 6 or an unbalanced duplication of paternal chromosome 6 is present in the majority of cases of transient neonatal diabetes [21-25].
+Mutations of the imprinting gene ZAC/PLAG1, a transcriptional regulator of the type 1 receptor for pituitary adenylate cyclase-activating polypeptide (an important regulator of insulin secretion), at chromosome 6q24 have been shown to be the major cause of neonatal transient diabetes mellitus [22-25].